askjfbd/statpress/readme.txt

 Tags: stats, statistics,widget,admin,sidebar,visits,visitors,pageview,user,agent,referrer,post,posts,spy,statistiche
 Requires at least: 2.0.2
 Tested up to: 2.7
-Stable Tag: 1.2.9.3
+Stable Tag: 1.3

-The real-time plugin dedicated to the management of statistics about blog visits.
+The first real-time plugin dedicated to the management of statistics about blog visits.
 It collects information about visitors, spiders, search keywords, feeds, browsers etc.

 == Description ==

-The real-time plugin dedicated to the management of statistics about blog visits.
+The first real-time plugin dedicated to the management of statistics about blog visits.
 It collects information about visitors, spiders, search keywords, feeds, browsers etc.

 Once the plugin StatPress has been activated it immediately starts to collect statistics information.
 Using StatPress you could spy your visitors while they are surfing your blog or check which are the preferred pages, posts and categories.